 If they needed to include more navigation options, though, the designer may have opted for a more compact menu design, such as a hamburger menu or grid design.

 Hamburger menus look like a burger between two buns, or three horizontal lines stacked on top of one another, and often appear in the top corner of a website.
-This design is particularly popular for mobile websites because it can fit on smaller screens and doesn’t take up too much space.
+This design is particularly popular for mobile navigation because it can fit on smaller screens and doesn’t take up too much space.

 Visitors must click on the button to view or hide the navigation options included on the menu.